MIGG-NTU/academic/content/authors/guoxuchen/_index.md

 ---
 # Display name
-title: Tianjue Li
+title: Guoxu Chen

 # Username (this should match the folder name)
 authors:
-- Tianjue Li
+- Guoxu Chen

 # Is this the primary user of the site?
 superuser: false